Counseling and Disability Services

-Hundreds of students enter the University each year and new student orientation has been developed to address the needs of students.
-A $125 nonrefundable, one-time fee is assessed to all new undergraduate freshmen and transfer students for this program.
+Hundreds of students enter the University each year and new student orientation has been developed to address the needs of students, ensuring their successful transition to the Dustdevil community and know available resources.
+A $150 nonrefundable, one-time fee is assessed to all new undergraduate freshmen and transfer students for this program.
 Orientation is mandatory for all new undergraduate students, excluding concurrent students and is offered in January of each year and throughout the months of June, July and August.
 Specific orientation sessions for international students that address their particular needs, in addition to new student orientation activities, are offered throughout the year as well.

 Co-Curricular Leadership Programs

-SOLE is happy to offer countless opportunities for students to explore their leadership potential.
+SOLE offers various opportunities for students to explore their leadership potential.
 Co-curricular leadership experiences provide students with a great addition to your resume and prepare students for life after TAMIU.
 Whether your passion is working in teams, impacting positive change or developing your personal strengths, there is a program for you.
-Programs include the Freshman Leadership Organization (FLO), Sophomore Leaders Involved in Change (SLIiC), Leadership TAMIU, International Leadership Series, SOLE Summit and TAMIU Trailblazers.
+Programs include the Freshman Leadership Organization (FLO), Sophomore Leaders Involved in Change (SLIiC), Leadership TAMIU, International Leadership Series, Social Justice Leadership Series, National Society of Leadership and Success, SOLE Summit and TAMIU Trailblazers.